-Where the LPA will be the recipient of monitoring reports, a Monitoring Fee covering the full 30-year period will be charged to the applicant, playable in-line with an appropriate legal agreement.
-The approach taken by the LPA to the setting of the monitoring fee will be set out in separate guidance.
+Where the LPA will be the recipient of monitoring reports, a Monitoring Fee covering the establishment phase and full 30-year period will be charged to the applicant, playable in-line with an appropriate legal agreement.
+The approach taken by the LPA to the setting of the monitoring fee is set out in separate guidance.